Abhinayy27/Web-Scraping/README.md

 # Web Scraping-Project

-This project involves extracting, cleaning, and analyzing text from multiple web articles to compute a variety of sentiment and readability metrics.
+This tasks of this AI Agent involves extracting, cleaning, and analyzing text from multiple web articles to compute a variety of sentiment and readability metrics.
 The project was designed to process content from URLs, extract relevant text, and perform a comprehensive analysis that includes positive/negative scoring, polarity, subjectivity, readability (Gunning Fog Index), and more.

 Key Features
 Web Scraping: Extracts text content from specific sections of web pages, avoiding unnecessary headers, footers, and irrelevant data.